 The CLS program has approved clinical affiliate sites where CLS students are placed for their clinical practice experience.
+Graduate students must obtain a 3.00 GPA prior to going into their clinical practice.
+BMD students who are in the undergraduate certificate program must obtain a 2.75 GPA prior to going into their clinical practice.
 The approved facilities are found below.